Gtalen/pands-project/README.md

 ### Project Description

 This repository contains my analysis of the [Fisher’s Iris dataset](https://archive.ics.uci.edu/dataset/53/iris).
 This project demonstrated the use of python programs and scripts in analysing data to provide meaningful insights.
 All analysis was performed with the Anaconda (Python 3.11.5) interpreter.
+The project comprises an [iris.py](https://github.com/Gtalen/pands-project/blob/main/iris.py) script, [iris.ipynb](https://github.com/Gtalen/pands-project/blob/main/iris.ipynb) notebook and [Analysis Output](https://github.com/Gtalen/pands-project/tree/main/Analysis%20Output).

 ### Overview
-The [Fisher’s Iris dataset](https://archive.ics.uci.edu/dataset/53/iris) contains measured attributes on 33 different species of iris flower.
+The [Fisher’s Iris dataset](https://archive.ics.uci.edu/dataset/53/iris) contains measured attributes on 3 different species of iris flower.
 Every row represents an instance of an iris plant.
-The dataset is made of 150 rows comprising 50 species each of setosa, versicolor, and virginica iris flower.
+The dataset is made of 150 rows of 50 species each of setosa, versicolor, and virginica iris flower.
 The measured attributes in centimeters were petal length, petal width, sepal length and sepal width.
 The credit for the original data source was attributed to [Edgar Anderson](https://en.wikipedia.org/wiki/Edgar_Anderson).

 <div>